Renting in the U.S. as a Foreigner: Overcoming the Challenges

 No. A social security number is a number unique to each American citizen.
 It is used for some identification purposes and to track Social Security benefits.
 You don’t need to have a social security number to rent an apartment in America, as there are other ways you can provide proof of identity.

-Renting as a foreigner: Bonus Tips
+Renting as a foreigner: bonus tips

 • Prepare your documents in advance